kakatcy/pro-mern-book/README.md

      - implemented issues counts API and used it for the report page.
 4. Pagination
      - created an API to calculate issue's page and used the React-Bootstrap to add a pagination part according to the API.
+5. Undo Delete
+     - created an API to restore a deleted issue and created a undo button to recall the API.